 The Canadian Federation of Humane Societies recognizes that Canada is currently in a cat overpopulation crisis and notes that one of the best ways to manage this crisis is by spaying or neutering companion pets.

 Canadian Animal Rescue and Extended Shelter Society (C.A.R.E.S.
 Cat Shelter) in Langley, B.C. has received a grant of more than $20,000 from PetSmart Charities of Canada to do just that.
-The grant will help to provide approximately 240 low-cost spay and neuter surgeries for owned cats located in the Fraser Valley.
+The grant will help to provide approximately 200 low-cost spay and neuter surgeries for low-income cat owners located in the Fraser Valley.

 What is the Spay & Neuter Program?

 In partnership with PetSmart Charities™ of Canada, C.A.R.E.S.
-Cat shelter will be offering 240 free spay and neuter procedures to the Fraser Valley in 2017.
-20 spay and neuter procedures will be approved on a monthly basis.
+Cat shelter will be offering 200 free spay and neuter procedures to the Fraser Valley in 2019 for low-income cat owners.

 Am I eligible?